solvebio/chef-docker/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## SolveBio Hacks
+To make it work with amazon